ravidulundu/dulundu.dev/PLAYWRIGHT-TEST-REPORT.md

 - “Leave blank to auto-convert” text does not actually show what TRY/BRL amounts will be, making it impossible to review Stripe-bound prices.
 - Editing existing products provides no visibility into saved overrides or Stripe price IDs; admins cannot trigger a resync.
 - Admin list view only shows USD values, so localized pricing cannot be verified from UI.
-- Currency switcher duplicates the public UI control and changing it has no effect on admin data yet.
+- Currency values still display USD in listings; even though locale changes adjust pricing elsewhere, admin tables don’t yet reflect TRY/BRL overrides.

 These gaps align with SpecPulse tasks STRIPE-020/021/022/023 (admin UI + Stripe sync) and STRIPE-040+ (QA tooling) and remain outstanding.